CIRCIE/circie.github.io/research/index.md

 ---

 - Cybersecurity and Resilience of Industrial Control Systems
-- Security and Resilience by design for Smart Electrical Grids
+- Security and Resilience by Design for Smart Electrical Grids